mskilab-org/fishHook/README.md

 **Default:** Inf

 # weightEvents
-**Description:** This is a boolean that idicates whether an events contribution should be weight by its overlap with the targets.
+**Description:** This is a boolean that idicates whether an events contribution should be weight by its overlap with the hypotheses.
 This can be used for copy number data but violates the assumption of the poisson that the variable exists as discrete counts.
 For example, if only 10% of an event overlapped a target (large copy number variation) that event would contribute 0.1 to the total count of that target.
 Thus with this paramter an event may contribute between 0 and 1 to the total target count. <br/>
 **Return:**  boolean <br/>
 **Setable:**  Yes <br/>
 **Set Conditions:** The object must be of class locial or be NULL.   <br/>